The Angel (2018 film): Production

-On May 5, 2017, it was announced that Marwan Kenzari was set to star in The Angel for director Ariel Vromen from a screenplay by David Arata, with Netflix distributing the film.
+On 5 May 2017, it was announced that Marwan Kenzari was set to star in The Angel for director Ariel Vromen from a screenplay by David Arata, with Netflix distributing the film.

-The film began production in early July 2017 in London, England and also was shot in the United Kingdom, Bulgaria, and Morocco.
-The rest of the cast was confirmed on July 25, 2017, with the film in principal production.
+The film began production in early July 2017 in London, and also was shot elsewhere in the United Kingdom, as well as Bulgaria, and Morocco.
+The rest of the cast was confirmed on 25 July 2017, with the film in principal production.

 Release

-The film was released on September 14, 2018, although originally it was scheduled for June 15, 2018.
+The film was released on 14 September 2018, although originally it was scheduled for 15 June 2018.

+Historical Accuracy and new investigations

+In 2025 an investigation revealed that some Israeli media concluded Marwan was part of an Egyptian deception plan.
+Countering the events of the film.
+Marwan was not a double agent who helped save Israel during the war, according to the investigation by Israeli journalists, the report states that previously hidden files suggest Marwan may have been the spearhead of Egyptian deception and not a loyal Israeli asset.